-- Learners participate in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC. - Learners complete a written evaluation of the devised performance under formal supervision - Learners will be assessed on either acting or design - Learners work in groups of between two and five performers. - Up to four additional learners, each working on a different design skill, may work with each performing group.
+- Learners can choose either acting or design. - Learners will create, refine and perform a piece of theatre inspired by a stimulus provided by WJEC. - Learners will also produce a Reflective Log of the process in a non-prescribed format. - Learners can work in groups of between two and five actors. - Up to four additional learners, each working on a different design skill, may work with each performing group.